MohamedRadwan-DevOps/devops-step-by-step/none-community/course-info-prerequisite.md

 - Computer and programming fundamentals ,general knowledge of the software industry life cycle,and the logical and critical thinking skills are very important

-- Networking basics
+- Basics of Networking

 - Basics of Databases

-- Power Shell basics
+- Basics of Power-Shell

-- Bash Scripting basics
+- Basics of Bash Scripting

-The course also requires that you have a credit card (you must have a credit card, not a debit card).
+The course also requires that you have a credit card (you must have a credit card, not a debit card) to activate your Azure Free account.

 **Course level:**